On paper, Jinja looks easy. Small town. Adventure activities. Source of the Nile. Simple, right?

 15. The Nile has bilharzia — know the risk

 Schistosomiasis (bilharzia) lives in still water near the banks.
-The fast-flowing rapids are generally safe due to current.
+The fast-flowing rapids are generally safe thanks to the current.
 Avoid prolonged skin contact with calm, weedy shoreline water.
 If you've been swimming, a single dose of Praziquantel from a pharmacy handles it.
-Don't let this stop you — just be aware.
+Don't let this stop you — just stay aware.

 16. Bring cash — lots of it

 Most places in Jinja don't accept cards.
 ATMs exist but aren't always stocked.
 Adventure operators take USD.
 Hotels take USD or UGX.
 Restaurants are UGX only.
-Bring a mix.
+Bring a mix and you'll never be stuck.

 17. Travel insurance with adventure coverage is not optional

 Standard travel insurance excludes white water rafting and bungee jumping.
 You need a policy that specifically covers adventure sports.
-It costs $5-10/day extra.
+It runs $5-10/day extra.
 The nearest hospital with international-standard care is in Kampala, 2 hours away.
-Don't gamble on this.
+This is not the place to gamble.

 Getting the Most Out of It